vxern/robots_txt/README.md

 print(robots.verifyCanAccess('/wordcollector/robots_txt/', userAgent: userAgent)); // True
 ```

-If you are not concerned about rules pertaining to any other user-agents, and we
+If you are only concerned about directives pertaining to your own user-agent,
-only care about our own, you may instruct the parser to ignore them by
+you may instruct the parser to ignore other user-agents as follows:
-specifying only those that matter to us:

 ```dart
 // Parse the contents, disregarding user-agents other than 'WordCollector'.